 In general, January is the cheapest month to fly from United States to Zurich.
 Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $533.
 If you don’t want to visit Zurich in January, then you should wait until November to fly from United States, when ticket prices are also cheap, with an average price of $545.

-On average, the least expensive day to fly to Zurich from United States is on a Wednesday. momondo users have found tickets for Wednesday departures for as low as $595.
-However, this price may fluctuate depending on the airline, the season, and holidays.
+According to our data, Wednesday is the cheapest day to fly to Zurich from United States.
+The lowest ticket price found for a Wednesday departure recently was $593.
+Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
 On the other hand, Saturday is the most expensive day to depart from United States because it is more convenient for both business and leisure travelers.
-As a result, prices tend to be around $712.
+As a result, prices tend to be around $710.

-You can find deals at Mulhouse EuroAirport for $595pp on average, but that price can change based on your departure airport.
+You can find deals at Mulhouse EuroAirport for $555pp on average, but that price can change based on your departure airport.
 To save money, try momondo’s Airport-to-Airport Pricing Tool.

-Switzerland has begun to ease its travel restrictions.
-As well as nationals/residents of Switzerland or Liechtenstein, as of June 15, travelers from countries in the EU, Iceland, Norway may now enter Switzerland.
+Switzerland has allowed travelers with a Swiss passport or a valid residence permit in Switzerland to enter.
+Entry restriction may apply to all other people.
+There are no longer any entry restrictions related to coronavirus for persons arriving from Schengen and EU countries or from the small European states Andorra, the Vatican/Holy See, Monaco and San Marino as well as certain third countries.
+The normal entry requirements apply to persons arriving from these states.
+For all other third-country citizens traveling directly from a high-risk country, entry restrictions apply when they enter Switzerland, for example for a holiday, visit or other reason.
+Persons who do not have rights of free movement and do not hold a valid permit allowing them to live or work in Switzerland will not be permitted to enter Switzerland from a high-risk country for stays of less than 90 days that do not require authorization, other than in cases of special necessity.
+Entry rules can change very quickly depending on the epidemiological situation.
+Check FOPH’s list of high-risk countries for more details.
 Travelers from the UK and South Africa are not permitted entry to Switzerland.
 UK nationals and other non-Swiss/Liechtenstein nationals arriving from a “high risk-country” outside of the Schengen area are not permitted entry to Liechtenstein.
 These restrictions do not apply to UK nationals who are legally resident in Switzerland.
 They will be allowed to re-enter the country, but will need to present proof of residency, i.e. a Swiss residence permit (L / B / C / Ci permits).
 Holders of a cross-border permit (G permit), an FDFA legitimation card, a D visa issued by Switzerland and holders of a ‘laissez passer’ issued by a Swiss representation in cases of ‘individual special necessity’ may also enter the country.
 Travelers from other countries who have the necessary visas and permits to enter, and authorized healthcare professionals may still enter the country.
 Special allowances also exist in some cases for travelers arriving from Germany or Austria.Entry requirements

 Travelers who have been in certain countries in the past 10 days are subject to quarantine for 10 days on arrival.
-For an updated list of these countries, check the website of the Swiss Federal Office of Public Health.
+The countries and areas affected are set down in the FOPH’s list of high-risk countries.
 All travelers arriving from the UK and South Africa are subject to a 10-day self-isolation, including those who arrived since December 14.
 Travelers who have arrived in Switzerland from December 14 onward, must be in quarantine in their place of residence or accommodation by midnight on December 22 at the latest, and must notify their local Cantonal Medical Service by 12 noon on December 24.Transiting rules